simon-cutts/serverless-event-sourcing/README.md

 The `Customer` table is the materialized view of the system of record, for quick access by the application.
 This is not the system of record, merely a view of the system of record.

 The customer can be retrieved from either the materialized view held in the `Customer` table or rebuilt directly from the event stream held in the `CustomerEvent` table

+Both the `CustomerEvent` and `Customer` table are persisted in one atomic transaction, with [Amazon DynamoDB Transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html), so that data updates are always consistent across both tables

 ### Event Stream